khirawdhi/tryhackme-rag-poison/room/room.md

 A contractor uploads a document claiming to be a policy update.
 After ingestion, the assistant begins suggesting insecure actions.

----

 ## Task 3: Technical Foundation

 Retrieval-Augmented Generation (RAG) systems combine:

-- **Retrieval** – selecting the most relevant documents
+- Retrieval – selecting the most relevant documents
-- **Generation** – producing an answer using retrieved content
+- Generation – producing an answer using retrieved content

 The language model treats retrieved documents as trusted context.
 If malicious data enters the knowledge base, answers can be manipulated without modifying the model.

----

 ## Task 4: RAG Pipeline Overview